serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 'The choice depends on the instantiation of ‘a’ To pick the first instance above, use IncoherentInstances'.

-So this happens because at the call site of `printMe x` GHC only know `x` can be of any type, including `Int`.
+So this happens because at the call site of `printMe x`, GHC only knows that `x` can be of any type, including `Int`.
 Without knowing if `a` is an `Int` or not, it cannot pick the most specific instance, causing the error.

 ### The Fix

-One fix of course is to mark the `Int` instance as `INCOHERENT`.
+One fix, of course, is to mark the `Int` instance as `INCOHERENT`.

 ```hs
 instance {-# INCOHERENT #-} Printable Int where